ChimeHQ/IBeam/README.md

 - Ligature and Glyph may only make sense if you are using a pure NS/UITextView implementation
 - A custom view subclass likely means you'll need to do customization on your own anyways

-If you need or want to implement a custom system, take a look at the `TextSystem` protocol.
+If you need or want to implement a custom system, take a look at the `TextSystemInterface` protocol.
 It offers a lot of flexibility, particularly around how your system applies text mutations.

 If you are on macOS 14.0 or greater, you can use the `TextViewIndicatorState` type to manage cursor views.